 Field-hunting tip

-Look in hydrothermal veins in igneous rocks country — that is the host setting where parthéite typically forms.
+Look in hydrothermal veins in igneous rocks country, the host setting where parthéite typically forms.
 If you start seeing prehnite, gismondine, natrolite in float, you are in the right ground.
 Field specimens usually show a platy crystals or radiating aggregates habit, so train your eye for that shape before scanning the outcrop.